Western Circuit Women's Forum

 - To encourage and help more Western Circuit women to attain judicial posts

 We intend to produce a list of senior women who are QC's, Judges and Recorders willing to mentor women who would like help with applications for silk or judicial appointment.
 UPDATE: The timetable for the 2017 Recorder competition has now been published.
-The QC competition is likely to open shortly.
+The QC competition is now open and applications need to be in by the 30th March.
 If anyone is considering applying please contact us if you would like some assistance with the application process.
 We will put you in touch with a QC, Judge or Recorder who is willing to offer guidance/support.
-The following links to the JAC website may also help: JAC/Law society Role play video- https://www.youtube.com/watch?v=EM8dE09wtj0 and Am I ready test (This tests character, suitability and eligibility requirements for judicial appointment) - https://jac.judiciary.gov.uk/am-i-ready-tools
+The following links to the JAC website may also help: JAC/Law society Role play video- https://www.youtube.com/watch?v=EM8dE09wtj0 and Am I ready test (This tests character, suitability and eligibility requirements for judicial appointment) - https://jac.judiciary.gov.uk/am-i-ready-tools.

 50% of barristers called to the Bar are women.